Volubilis, Morocco — The Roman Empire's farthest west — mosaics beneath an open Moroccan sky

 📍 Basilica and Capitol

-The civic heart of Roman Volubilis — a columned forum complex that formed the administrative centre of Rome's westernmost province.
+The civic heart of Roman Volubilis — a columned forum complex that formed the administrative center of Rome's westernmost province.

 📍 House of Orpheus